ashishb/adb-enhanced/README.md

 ![Logo](docs/logo.png)

 ADB-Enhanced is a Swiss-army knife for Android testing and development.
 A command-line interface to trigger various scenarios like screen rotation, battery saver mode, data saver mode, doze mode, permission grant/revocation.
+Its a wrapper around `adb` and not a replacement.

 ## Release announcement